nightscout/Trio/fastlane/testflight.md

 This step validates most of your six Secrets and provides error messages if it detects an issue with one or more.

-1. Click on the "Actions" tab of your Open-iAPS repository and enable workflows if needed
+1. Click on the "Actions" tab of your Trio repository and enable workflows if needed
 1. On the left side, select "1.
 Validate Secrets".
 1. On the right side, click "Run Workflow", and tap the green `Run workflow` button.
 1. Wait, and within a minute or two you should see a green checkmark indicating the workflow succeeded.
 1. The workflow will check if the required secrets are added and that they are correctly formatted.
 If errors are detected, please check the run log for details.

-## Add Identifiers for Open-iAPS App
+## Add Identifiers for Trio App

-1. Click on the "Actions" tab of your Open-iAPS repository.
+1. Click on the "Actions" tab of your Trio repository.
 1. On the left side, select "2.
 Add Identifiers".
 1. On the right side, click "Run Workflow", and tap the green `Run workflow` button.
 1. Wait, and within a minute or two you should see a green checkmark indicating the workflow succeeded.

 ## Create App Group

-If you have already built Open-iAPS via Xcode using this Apple ID, you can skip on to [Create Open-iAPS App in App Store Connect](#create-FreeAPS-X-app-in-app-store-connect).
+If you have already built Trio via Xcode using this Apple ID, you can skip on to [Create Trio App in App Store Connect](#create-trio-app-in-app-store-connect).
-_Please note that in default builds of Open-iAPS, the app group is actually identical to the one used with Loop, so please enter these details exactly as described below.
+_Please note that in default builds of Trio, the app group is actually identical to the one used with Loop, so please enter these details exactly as described below.
 This is to ease the setup of apps such as Xdrip4iOS.
-It may require some caution if transfering between Open-iAPS and Loop._
+It may require some caution if transfering between Trio and Loop._

 1. Go to [Register an App Group](https://developer.apple.com/account/resources/identifiers/applicationGroup/add/) on the apple developer site.
 1. For Description, use "Loop App Group".